lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 We're just looking at the sentence as a piece of writing, and it's really helpful to do that with stuff that you aren't that familiar with.

 Now, here's the sentence:
-> *"Plunging coal exports forced a sharp drop in government revenue this year, economists say."*
+>*<b>"Plunging coal exports forced a sharp drop in government revenue this year, economists say."</b>*

 Did you get it?
 Or do you experience, as I do, a bit of a mental blank when you're reading it, as if something's kind of missing from it?

-Do you find you had to read it again in order to really get it?
+<u>Do you find you had to read it again</u> in order to really get it?

-Do you find that you have to supply some kind of information of your own to truly get it?
+<u>Do you find that you have to supply some kind of information of your own</u> to truly get it?

 Well, that's because something actually is missing.